tushar-amrit-6/tushar-amrit-6/README.md

 <img align="right" alt="GIF" src="https://github.com/darshan-jain/darshan-jain/blob/master/rick.gif" />

 ### I am Tushar Amrit
-- An Android Developer & BlockChain enthusiast👨‍💻
+- An aspiring Software Developer & BlockChain enthusiast👨‍💻
 - A Computer Engineering Undergraduate at NIT Bhopal🎓
 - Currently working on some of my side projects based on Web Development and Blockchain💻
 - I'm currently looking for opportunities.
 I love to learn and contribute in any and every possible way🏦